-- 3.2 The analysis has taken the UDP and the Glass Quarter Urban HLC study as the starting points to identify elements that give the area its distinctive character.
+- The analysis (appendix 1) has taken the UDP and the Glass Quarter Urban HLC study as the starting points to identify elements that give the area its distinctive character.
 A set of urban design 'tools' have then been used to develop the advice.
-Part of this analysis included a study of the strengths, weaknesses, opportunities and threats to the area (the SWOT analysis can be found in appendix 1).
-Other aspects of the analysis involved: - Identifying physical indications that help mark the area out within an otherwise built up spread of development, particularly senses of arrival into the area and boundary edges provided by different routes and development - Identifying key transport movement routes for people, public transport, cycles, cars, commercial vehicles and boats, and analysing the role that these routes play in connecting the area - Identifying a sense of enclosure particularly the strengths of the main streets that connect through the area and if they help define the spaces - Identifying the key views which underpin visual appreciation of the area and also those that establish connections to significant landmark buildings - Identifying key spaces that help to link and define the area - Identifying junctions of routes where visitors have a choice of direction and which are therefore important nodes in the movement network - 3.3 The analysis has been split up into four sections: - Legibility a place that has a clear image and is easy to understand. - Ease of Movement a place that is easy to get to and move through. - Frontages and Enclosure a place where public and private spaces are clearly distinguished. - Views a place that has distinctive viewpoints to recognisable landmark features.
+Part of this analysis included a study of the strengths, weaknesses, opportunities and threats to the area (the SWOT analysis can be found in appendix 2).
+Other aspects of the analysis involved: - Identifying physical indications that help mark the area out within an otherwise built up spread of development, particularly senses of arrival into the area and boundary edges provided by different routes and development - Identifying key transport movement routes for people, public transport, cycles, cars, commercial vehicles and boats, and analysing the role that these routes play in connecting the area - Identifying a sense of enclosure particularly the strengths of the main streets that connect through the area and if they help define the spaces - Identifying the key views which underpin visual appreciation of the area and also those that establish connections to significant landmark buildings - Identifying key spaces that help to link and define the area - Identifying junctions of routes where visitors have a choice of direction and which are therefore important nodes in the movement network - 6.3 The analysis has been split up into four sections: - Legibility a place that has a clear image and is easy to understand. - Ease of Movement a place that is easy to get to and move through. - Frontages and Enclosure a place where public and private spaces are clearly distinguished. - Views a place that has distinctive viewpoints to recognisable landmark features. - 6.4 The detail of this analysis can be found in Appendix 1.